Writing Skills Guide

 Forum Discussions: Do you have strong opinions?
-Practise writing while sharing your thoughts and opinons on questions and concerns of your peers.
-Post your own discussion topics too.
+Practise writing while sharing your thoughts and opinions on questions and concerns of your peers.
+Post your own topics on EnglishClub Forums and myEnglishClub Discussions.

 Dictations: Improve your spelling, writing and typing skills as you practise listening.
 Dictations can also help you learn new vocabulary in context.
 EnglishClub offers dictations for different levels of learners.
 You could also practise dictations with a partner.